desertblade/OpenGD77-PNW/README.md

 You can then load it in to OpenGD77 CPS using File->CSV-Append CSV.

-[RepeaterBook](https://www.repeaterbook.com/) export will be missing longitude/latitude and you will need to create Zones for organization.
-If you export to CSV the longitude/latitude are there and should be copy/paste of those columns.
-Be sure to make sure the order is the same!

 [RepeaterBook](https://www.repeaterbook.com/) does not include Talkgroups for DMR stations in the export.
 So the files in this repo are a great start to get basic DMR repeaters from the PNW into your radio.

-An alternative you can use  https://github.com/desertblade/OpenGD77-Repeaterbook to generate Channels.csv and Zones from Repeaterbook.
+An alternative you can use  https://github.com/desertblade/OpenGD77-Repeaterbook to generate Channels.csv and Zones.csv from Repeaterbook.

 ## Notes
 I am using this on a TYT MD-UV390 running the latest OpenGD77.